phatak-dev/blog/_posts/2020-03-24-spark-3-datasource-v2-part-2.md

 ## TableProvider

 TableProvider trait signifies it's a source which can read or write a table.
 Here table is a structured dataset.
-It has single abstract method with below signature
+The below are the methods

 {% highlight scala %}

-override def getTable(options: CaseInsensitiveStringMap): Table
+def inferSchema(caseInsensitiveStringMap: CaseInsensitiveStringMap): StructType

+def getTable(structType: StructType, transforms: Array[Transform], map: util.Map[String, String])

 {% endhighlight %}

+The methods are

-The method **getTable** takes parameters from user options.
-Then it returns a *Table*.
+* inferSchema - The method takes parameter from user and tries to infer the schema

+* getTable - This is used for loading table with user specified schema and other transformations.

 ## Table